ansufw/ansufw/README.md

-# Hi, there 👋
+# Hi there! 👋

-I'm backend engineer with educational background in civil/mechanical engineering.
-I have +2 yrs working experiences in telecommunication industry and mostly use Go programming language.
+I'm a backend engineer with a background in civil/mechanical engineering.
+With over 2 years of experience in the telecommunications industry, I primarily work with the Go programming language.
+I'm currently exploring front-end development and aiming to become a full-stack developer.

 ## Link 🖇️
  - [freeCodeCamp](https://www.freecodecamp.org/ansuf)